leonardofaria/leonardofaria.net/content/posts/2020/08/03/adding-screenshot-testing-with-cypress-in-your-project.md

 Imagine we are working on a change that affects the padding of the buttons: time to test if Cypress will capture the difference.

 In the example website, let's double the horizontal padding from 16px to 32px.
 This change is quite simple since we are using Tailwind CSS: `px-4` gets replaced by `px-8`.
-Here is [Pull request](https://github.com/leonardofaria/cypress-example/pull/9).
+Here is <A href="https://github.com/leonardofaria/cypress-example/pull/9">Pull request</A>.

 As we could expect, Cypress captured that the button doesn't match the screenshots.
 Visiting the page, we can check the screenshot of the broken test: